jhyrkas/-MAT240B-2021-Final/README.md

 > run.sh -n /path/to/MAT240B-2021-Final/transport_standalone.cpp

-This application is similar to a standalone audio transport application (https://github.com/sportdeath/audio_transport/blob/master/example/transport.cpp), but produces audio at a fixed interpolation value between the two target audio sources, rather than an interpolation.
+This application is similar to a standalone audio transport application (https://github.com/sportdeath/audio_transport/blob/master/example/transport.cpp), but produces audio at a fixed interpolation value between the two target audio sources, rather than a portamento.
 It can be run as:

 > transport_standalone in1.wav in2.wav interp_amount out.wav